lestrrat-go/jwx/README.md

 Some more in-depth discussion on why you might want to use this library over others can be found in the [Description section](#description)

+If you are using v0 or v1, you are strongly encouraged to migrate to using v2 (the version that comes with the README you are reading).

 # SYNOPSIS

 <!-- INCLUDE(examples/jwx_readme_example_test.go) -->